-In the skull of young camels, an irregular five-sided pentagonal shape was observed.
+In the skull of young camels, was observed an irregular five-sided pentagonal shape.
 Examination of the sutures revealed that the skull bones are joined by sutures, with the coronal suture being smooth and not prominent.
 The incisive and maxillary bones were found to articulate caudo-dorsally with the maxillary bone.
 Developmental and sexual variations were highlighted in camels (Allouch and Alshanbari, 2022) and in European bison (Bison bonasus), where the growth of the skull noticeably slowed at 5–6 years of age, occurring slightly earlier in females than in males.
 The greatest difference between adult males and females was observed in the width of the skull at the level of the orbits.
 Additionally, skull height became a characteristic that increasingly reflected sexual dimorphism in the adult population (Szara et al., 2023).

 Further variations in paranasal sinuses and nasal structures were documented.
 Kareem and Sawad (2016) stated that the paranasal sinuses in goats consisted of a series of cavities arranged sequentially and connected to the nasal cavity, forming pyramidal shapes.
-They reported that five sinuses were present, which were grouped into two categories.
-The frontal sinus, located above the eyes (orbits), was divided into a larger lateral and a smaller medial portion.
+They reported the presence of five sinuses, which were grouped into two categories.
+The frontal sinus, located above the eyes (i.e. orbits), was divided into a larger lateral and a smaller medial portion.
 The maxillary sinus was large and positioned beneath the cheeks, whereas the lacrimal sinus was very small and situated in the dorsal part of the lacrimal bone.
 The palatine sinus was located in the hard palate.
 Additionally, three conchal sinuses were present within the three nasal conchae.
-The greater part of the space in each half of the nasal cavity was occupied by the nasal conchae (turbinate bones), which projected medially from the lateral walls into the cavity, while Parkash et al. (2016) noted that in pigs, the cone-shaped nasal cavity was completely divided into two equal compartments by the median nasal septum.
+The greater part of the space in each half of the nasal cavity was occupied by the nasal conchae (i.e. turbinate bones), which projected medially from the lateral walls into the cavity, while Parkash et al. (2016) noted that in pigs, the cone-shaped nasal cavity was completely divided into two equal compartments by the median nasal septum.
 The dorsal nasal turbinate was the largest, extending from the dorsal part of the ethmoidal crest of the ethmoid bone to the level of the first transverse ruga of the hard palate.
 In contrast, the ventral nasal turbinate was shorter, broader, and fusiform in shape, extending from the mid-level of the third molar tooth and continuing rostrally into the alar fold.

 Comparative analyses in equids, where Merkies et al. (2020) mentioned that donkeys and Standard bred horse exhibit similarly shaped heads; however, donkeys have smaller heads with a more prominent forehead compared to horses.
 In donkeys, facial whorls are positioned lower on the face, whereas in horses, they are located closer to the olfactory bulb.
 Anatomical differences were also observed in the jaws and dentition between the two species.